 By one estimate, the derivatives market has exploded to a mind-boggling $1.5 quadrillion, more than double the dizzying heights of 2007.

 Of course, these aren’t actual assets.
-Total world GDP is a mere $78 trillion; $1.5 quadrillion in wealth does not exist.
+The total world GDP is a mere $78 trillion; $1.5 quadrillion in wealth does not exist.
 Derivatives represent layers of speculative bets and hedges on actual assets.

 The size of the derivatives market shows just how ridiculously leveraged the system has become.
 The gold market is a case in point.
 Physical gold now represents just a tiny fraction of the “gold” that gets traded in futures markets.
 Earlier this year, leverage exploded to more than 500 to 1.